Zrelli-Fedi/Zrelli-Fedi/README.md

 Embedded Systems and Robotics Engineer
 --------------------------------------

-I've been coding C/C++ for 6 years, and I focused on automation systems, and after building knowledge I started concentrating on the Internet of Things and Mobile Robots( ROV,DRONE and AGV).
+I've been doing embededd projects for 6 years, and I focused on automation systems, and after building knowledge I started concentrating on the Internet of Things and Mobile Robots( ROV,DRONE and AGV).

 *   🌍  I'm based in Monastir, Tunisia
 *   🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/zrelli-fedi/)